'They did their bit' - Remembering the Gypsies and Travellers who served in the forces

 Christina Allen: “Terence Hope is my great-grandfather on my paternal side.
 He was in the Army Veterinary Corps in the First World War.
 I haven’t found any army records on him because they got burnt out.
 I would love to know if he went to France.
 That I don’t know.
 My mother knew him.
 They lived in Colchester in a Romany wagon.

 I don’t think people do know that (Romany Gypsies and Travellers) fought for their country.
-I don’t think a lot of people do realise they were in the wars.
+I don’t think a lot of people do realise they we were in the wars.
 Which is sad really.
 I think it’s a lot to do with the stigma.
 Even I don’t tell all people my background.
 I’m proud of it but…

 Anne Gregory